Azurite Gemstone Information

 Please refer to our Gemstone Glossary for details on gemology-related terms.

 Azurite does not have any closely related gems in regard to composition (other than malachite) and azurite in drusy form.
-It does bear color and resemblance to a few different gems; lapis lazuli, sodalite and lazulite.
-Azurite often occurs intertwined or psuedomorphed into malachite.
+It does bear close resemblance in color to a few different gems, including lapis lazuli, sodalite and lazulite.
+Azurite often occurs intertwined or pseudomorphed into malachite.
 Malachite hybrids often exhibit green speckles blended in with azurite's blue aggregate crystals.
 These stones are known as either 'azure-malachite' or 'azurmalachite'.
-A mix of cuprite and azurite is known as 'bluebird' in the trade.
-This is quite rare and highly sought after by gemstone and mineral collectors.
+A mix of cuprite and azurite is known as 'bluebird' in the trade; these are quite rare and highly sought after by gemstone and mineral collectors.